 An overview of IPC's Regulatory Services

-IPC’s regulatory services are an in-depth insight into the regulatory activities within the postal sector.
+IPC’s Regulatory Services are an in-depth insight into the regulatory activities within the postal sector.
 Through these services, participants are able to gain access to a number of relevant publications, analysis and news.
 The IPC Regulatory Service includes the following features:

-The IPC Regulatory Portal is a web application that allows for an easy comparison of regulations in 27 countries worldwide, EU regulations affecting postal services, and analyses via a number of reports.
-The IPC Regulatory Portal is beneficial for postal operators functioning in national markets outside their home territory and for regulatory information at large.
+The IPC Regulatory Portal is a web application that allows for an easy comparison of postal regulations in 27 countries worldwide, EU regulations affecting postal services, and analyses via a number of reports.
+The tool is especially beneficial for postal operators with presences in national markets outside their home territory.

 - The “EU Issue Tracker” module includes a selection of EU legislative documents along with communications, opinion papers, statistics, studies and reports on the EU cross-border e-commerce market.